-A student may be placed on academic and/or professional performance/disciplinary probation.
-A student may be placed on probation as a progression of monitoring or may be placed directly on probation depending on the severity of the infraction.
+A student may be placed on academic and/or disciplinary probation.
+A student may be placed on probation as a progression of monitoring or may be placed directly on probation, depending on the severity of the infraction.

-- · Probations are typically a period of one year. - The student is expected to fulfill the terms of the probationary status as outlined in the Student Performance Notification (SPN). - A student on probation (academic and/or disciplinary) is not eligible for Dean's List status. - A student who does not meet the terms of probation as defined on the SPN is subject to dismissal from the program.
+- Probation periods are typically one year. - The student is expected to fulfill the terms of the probationary status as outlined in the Student Performance Notification (SPN). - A student on probation (academic and/or disciplinary) is not eligible for Dean's List status. - A student who does not meet the terms of probation as defined on the SPN is subject to dismissal from the program.